unChaz/sci-fi-5e/srd/equipment/magic_items.md

 You gain a +1 bonus to attack and damage rolls made with this tek weapon.

-When you hit a giant with it, the giant takes an extra 2d6 damage of the weapon’s type and must succeed on a DC 15 Strength saving throw or fall prone.
-For the purpose of this weapon, “giant” refers to any creature with the giant type, including ettins and trolls.
+When you hit a giant with it, large and huge creatures take an extra 2d6 damage of the weapon’s type and must succeed on a DC 15 Strength saving throw or fall prone.

 ### Glamoured flak armor

 _Armor (flak armor), rare_

 While wearing this armor, you gain a +1 bonus to AC.
-You can also use a bonus action to speak the armor’s command word and cause the armor to assume the appearance of a normal set of clothing or some other kind of armor.
+You can also use a bonus action to speak the armor’s command word and cause the armor to project the image of a normal set of clothing or some other kind of armor.
 You decide what it looks like, including color, style, and accessories, but the armor retains its normal bulk and weight.
 The illusory appearance lasts until you use this property again or remove the armor.

 ### Gloves of Missile Snaring

 _Wondrous item, uncommon (requires attunement)_

 These gloves seem to almost meld into your hands when you don them.
-When a ranged weapon attack hits you while you’re wearing them, you can use your reaction to reduce the damage by 1d10 + your Dexterity modifier, provided that you have a free hand.
+When a _thrown_ weapon attack hits you while you’re wearing them, you can use your reaction to reduce the damage by 1d10 + your Dexterity modifier, provided that you have a free hand.
 If you reduce the damage to 0, you can catch the missile if it is small enough for you to hold in that hand.

 ### Gloves of Swimming and Climbing